danielpclark/PolyBelongsTo/README.md

 PolyBelongsTo::FakedCollection.new(obj, child)

 # Track which DB records have already been processed
-# Current recommended methods to use on instance are
-#                 :add?, :include?, :flag, :flagged?
 PolyBelongsTo::SingletonSet.new
 ```
 > In methods that have more than one type of ownership the order or precedence is